Guide to UFOs

 And from whom should it be kept secret?
 And why?

-People who went to believe that there is something out there have had to resort to describing UFOs as a purely psychic phenomenon, or invoking dubious conspiracy theories to justify the lack of good evidence.
+People who want to believe that there is something out there have had to resort to describing UFOs as a purely psychic phenomenon, or invoking dubious conspiracy theories to justify the lack of good evidence.
 But surely, after 50 continuous years of UFO sightings, isn’t it time we had some good quality evidence?

 When you think of how many photographs and movies people are taking all over the world, where are the UFO photographs we have been expecting?
 Why is there no pair of photographs, taken by two different people, of the same object?
 Where is the hard evidence for the abduction stories?